tyroguru/BPFTrace-hol/syscalls.md

 - `mmap`
 - `write`

-As you can see, the types don't agree as bpftrace always reports the return type as 'long' which is an 8 byte quantity.
+As you can see, the types don't agree as bpftrace always reports the return type as 'long'.
 We may need to cast the return value accordingly to the correct return type as specified by the man page.

-### Raw vs "Normal" syscalls
 ---

 ## Exercises